-Potawatomi Campground, classified as Class A (showers and electricity), has 110 sites and two Rent-a-Cabins in a wooded setting.
+Potawatomi Campground, classified as Class A (showers and electricity), has 110 sites in a wooded setting.
 Reservations are taken for Kankakee River Class A, BE, and C campgrounds.

 The campgrounds close at 10 p.m. and all campgrounds observe quiet hours from 10 p.m. - 7 a.m.
 No vehicular traffic is allowed during this time.
 You must be 18 years old to rent a campsite and must be able to establish your camp at the time you obtain a permit.
 All campsites have a picnic table and a campgrill.
 Camping is only allowed in the campgrounds.
 Credit cards are not accepted.
 No alcohol is allowed.

 Chippewa Campground (Currently Closed)

 The Equestrian Campground off Illinois Route 113 is open from April 1 through October 31.
 Equestrian trails operate on a seasonal basis.
 There is no water available in the Equestrian Campground.

 Davis Creek Campground is available by reservation for chaperoned youth and church groups.
 All areas require camping permits, available at the park office or from park personnel in state vehicles.
 Groups of 25 or more are required to obtain a free activity permit from the park office.

 Metal Detecting at Kankakee River State Park is by

 Permit Only.
 You can obtain a permit by visiting the Kankakee River State Park Office during normal hours of operation: Monday - Friday, 8:00am to 3:30pm.